Strike Suit Infinity Review

 In an all but forgotten genre, Strike Suit Infinity is the latest space combat game from developer Born Ready Games.
 Unlike the story-driven missions found in Strike Suit Zero, Infinity pits players against numerous waves of enemies featuring a scoring system complete with a score multiplier to help you reach the top of the online leaderboards.
 Adapting the fantastic combat system from Strike Suit Zero, combat in Infinity feels smooth, as you lock-on to enemy fighters, adjust your throttle, and maintain a tight spiral spin deflecting incoming missiles with EMP bursts.

-Strapping in to the variable Strike Suit as well as two additional fighters, you must survive against overwhelming odds across 18 punishing rounds.
-While the first waves may only provide a minimum amount of challenge by pitting you and your allies up against small Fighters, but by the time the final round approaches you may be weaving your way around massive Frigates and Carriers, dodging not only missiles, but mines, plasma shots and flak cannons, all of which can turn your ship to Swiss cheese with ease.
+Strapping into the variable Strike Suit as well as two additional fighters, you must survive against overwhelming odds across 18 punishing rounds.
+While the first waves may only provide a minimum amount of challenge by pitting you and your allies against small Fighters, by the time the final round approaches, you may be weaving your way around massive Frigates and Carriers, dodging not only missiles, but mines, plasma shots, and flak cannons, all of which can turn your ship to Swiss cheese with ease.

-While credits can be spent to upgrade allies on a round by round case, your ship is upgraded in a different manner.
+While credits can be spent to upgrade allies on a round-by-round basis, your ship is upgraded in a different manner.
 Each of the rounds will have various secondary objectives, such as leaving the immediate battle area and chasing down a transport shuttle before it warps away to safety.
 Destroying it in time unlocks various upgrades such as improved shielding or more powerful weaponry.
-If the transport appears in the middle of a wave, you must decide if it is worth leaving your allies and facing the shuttle and it’s escort alone.
-At times you will get lucky and it will appear at the tail end of a round, in which case your allies will make a beeline for the shuttle and will rip it to pieces with generally ease.
+If the transport appears in the middle of a wave, you must decide if it is worth leaving your allies and facing the shuttle and its escort alone.
+At times you will get lucky and it will appear at the tail end of a round, in which case your allies will make a beeline for the shuttle and will rip it to pieces with general ease.

 Simply Put

-Strike Suit Infinity takes the best moments from Zero (the combat) and cranks it to eleven for an addicting and intense high score chasing shoot ‘em up.
+Strike Suit Infinity takes the best moments from Zero (the combat) and cranks it to eleven for an addicting and intense high-score chasing shoot 'em up.
 The progressively harder rounds provide a satisfying challenge, requiring you to strategize beforehand on which reinforcements are best depending on the situation.
-Strike Suit Infinity not only satisfies my desire for the revival of the space combat genre, but also my addiction to chasing the high score on the online leaderboards.
+Strike Suit Infinity not only satisfies my desire for the revival of the space combat genre but also my addiction to chasing the high score on the online leaderboards.
 If mouse and keyboard controls are not your preferred method, I highly recommend using a gamepad or joystick.
-I used a DualShock 3 (using MotioninJoy) for the majority of my playtime and fell in love with the controls after remapping the controls to my liking.
+I used a DualShock 3 (using MotioninJoy) for the majority of my playtime and fell in love with the controls after remapping them to my liking.

 Note: Strike Suit Infinity was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.